hotrodorm/hotrod/hotrod-project/docs/quick-docs/README.md

 The CRUD and LiveSQL modules provide quick out-of-the-box persistence that can be used in minutes.
 The Nitro and Torcs modules tackle complex or high performance queries with some extra configuration.

 HotRod follows the *Database First* approach.
 It assumes the database already exists with all tables ready.
-HotRod inspects the database and produces all classes along with a persistence layer in no time.
+HotRod inspects the database and produces a Java persistence layer in seconds.
 Later, when the database experiences changes HotRod retrieves and applies these changes to the persistence layer seamlessly.

 Overview: